wssunn/CarND-PID-Control-Project/README.md

 ### Decision process design and Parameter tuning
 In this project I have listed this situations and designed a specific throttle and steering angle setting for each of them.
 1. **start up or low speed** - quickly speed up to normal speed
-2. **cruise in staight line** - use throttle intermittently to maintain current speed, the steering angle has been set to have an absolute maximum to keep the system stable
+2. **cruise in staight line with maximum speed** - use throttle intermittently to maintain maximum speed, the steering angle has been set to have an absolute maximum to keep the system stable
 3. **driving around a bend** - a bend is shown by a large deviation from the central lane position, firstly the car decreases speed then use low speed and large steering angle combination to steer out of the bend

 In this project, the parameter is tuned manually.